friendliai/LLMServingPerfEvaluator/README.md

 # LLMServingPerfEvaluator
-A tool for evaluating the performance of LLM serving engines.
+A tool for evaluating the performance of LLM inference serving engines.

 ## Prerequisites
 Make sure you have: